PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 If that happens, we will never reap the benefits of AI, and in the meantime, we might encounter other existential risks that we could have avoided with the help of AI.

 We can address this risk by clearly stating under what conditions AI development should resume.
-In our proposal, we suggest that AI development should resume when building provably safe AI becomes possible.
+As we said, we suggest that AI development should resume when building provably safe AI becomes possible.
 Additionally, we only propose to ban the development of very specific kinds of models: only the largest, general models.

 ## Centralization of AI might make takeover risks worse